thegetty/quire-docs/content/documentation/for-developers.md

 https://github.com/thegetty/quire

-This repo contains the command-line interface for Quire (packages/cli), default starter content (starters/default) used as placeholder content when starting a new Quire project, and a default theme (themes/default) designed to broadly cover a full range of use-cases and to demonstrate the range of the Quire content model.
+This repo contains the command-line interface for Quire (packages/cli), default starter content, (starters/default) used as placeholder content when starting a new Quire project, and a default theme (themes/default), designed to broadly cover a full range of use-cases and demonstrate the range of Quire's content model.

 ### quire-docs